 A single-post gibbet is not what we understand was used in the Early Middle Ages: manuscripts represent two-post gallows.
 Meanwhile, the royal vill itself within the city isn’t really what archaeologists and historians are envisaging for later Anglo-Saxon execution sites: this is public but not public enough!
 I’m not denying executions took place in Anglo-Saxon towns, just that the killing and display of the dead is often considered to have taken place on the borders of territories.
 Moreover, Vikings doesn’t depict the actual graves of these individuals.

 Still, I think there is something revealing in this brief scene of how an archaeological aesthetic of execution, drawn from plans, photographs and museum displays, permeates Vikings.
 I see this in the overhead shot of the hanged men, showing a carefully arranged line of executed bodies, with varied postures.
 I cannot help wonder whether this isn’t directly inspired by later Anglo-Saxon execution cemeteries.
 By this I’m not saying they have taken a single cemetery as their model and the landscape context might be wrong.
 Instead, I’m suggesting this is another example of the show’s creators inspired by, and adapting, archaeological evidence to show.
 In doing so, Vikings captures something of the memorable and emotive nature of public execution by hanging.
-Even if their graves are not represented, the TV show is clearly on conversation with archaeological data, if not explicitly and specifically.
+Even if their graves are not represented, the TV show is clearly in conversation in general terms with archaeological data in how it portrays public execution, if not explicitly and specifically.